MatthewCane/dependabot-reviews/README.md

 # Dependabot PR Review Assistant

-This script helps automate the process of reviewing and approving Dependabot pull requests.
+This script helps speed up the process of reviewing and approving Dependabot pull requests.
 It fetches open Dependabot PRs that require your review, displays relevant information, and allows you to approve and merge them quickly.

 ## Features

 - Fetches open Dependabot pull requests where you are requested as a reviewer
 - Displays PR information including repository, title, labels, and check status
 - Allows you to approve PRs with a single keypress
-- Uses GitHub CLI for interactions with GitHub

 ## Installation